datawhores/empuploader/README.md

 > - Check your program directory, and look at the file call final.jpg
 > - This file will show a picture of the result after click the "submit" button
 > - Utilize this to see if you made a mistake for example not including 8 tags, or if your template doesn't have any images, etc

+# Update
+> - Updating the json requires some understanding on how python strings work.
+> - Json can not intrepret regular line breaks, so it uses the python syntax of \n for line breaks